vjeantet/bitfan/README.md

       --debug               Increase verbosity to the last level (trace), more verbose.
   -e, --eval string         Use the given string as the configuration data.
-  -w, --filterworkers int   number of workers (default 4) -l, --log string          Log to a given path.
+  -w, --filterworkers int   number of workers (default 4) -h, --help                help for logfan
+  -l, --log string          Log to a given path.
 Default is to log to stdout.
+      --settings string     Set the directory containing the logfan.toml settings (default "current dir, then ~/.logfan/ then /etc/logfan/")
       --verbose             Increase verbosity to the first level (info), less verbose.
   -V, --version             Display version info.